guildai/guild.ai/pages/index.md

     <ul class="md features">
       <li><code>[0.1:0.3]</code> is a range of values &mdash; from
       minimum to maximum</li>
-      <li>In this example Guild runs ten trials, selecting values at
+      <li>In this example Guild runs 10 trials, selecting values at
       random over a uniform distribution</li>
     </ul>
   </div>
 </div>

-### Run trials using Bayesian optimization
+### Find the best hyperparameters using Bayesian optimization

 <div class="row">
   <div class="col-lg-10">